legendarycode3/31-days-Of-reactjs-course/README.md

 maintained by Meta (formerly Facebook) and a large community of developers and companies.  </br>
-React is primarily used for developing dynamic, single-page applications (SPAs), where
+React is primarily used for developing dynamic, single-page applications (SPAs), where content can be updated without a full page reload, providing a faster and more seamless

 ✔️ What is JSX ? </br> </br>
 Javascript XML Is a syntax extension for javascript that allows developers to write HTML -like markup directly within  their Javascript code. </br>